 BC’s Wilbur powers All-Leader Softball Team

-It was a banner year once again for local District 24-4A softball teams as three squads found themselves in the playoffs yet again.
+It was a banner year once again for local District 24-4A softball teams as two teams found their way into the playoffs and another was so close.

-It’s always hard, this time of year, to pick superlatives because so many or deserving but several kids stood out for our 2015 All-Orange Leader Softball Team.
+It’s always hard this time of year to pick superlatives because so many are deserving but several kids stood out for our 2016 All-Orange Leader Softball Team.

 MOST VALUABLE PLAYER: Kassidy Wilbur, Bridge City

 COACH OF THE YEAR: Kayla Gallardo, Bridge City

 Faith Kaufman, Bridge City

 Kayla Manuel, LC-M

 Madison Neal, WO-S

 Jone’e Villanueva, LC-M